crptomonkeys/waxp.rentals/README.md

 ## wax-rentals-internal

-This allows access for communications within the project -- specifically, connections to the database.
+This allows access for communications within the project -- specifically, connections to the service and to the database.

 # tracking.csv (optional)